Eslam-Ayman/Jumia-Exercise/README.md

     - click on `seats` directory then `seats/index` API then clcik on `send`

 > Note: This API `trips/store` was not be required but I created it for me internally.
-To use this API `trips/store` or to add custom trips to test them: you should first check out to another branch  `gist checkout create-trip-internal` This API should be using for admin role only but becuase of there is no muliple users in the requiremnts I did this API internally to me to insert some trips into DB or you can insert them directly from DB.
+<br> To use this API `trips/store` or to add custom trips to test them:
+you should first check out to another branch  `gist checkout create-trip-internal` This API should be using for admin role only but becuase of there is no muliple users in the requiremnts I did this API internally to me to insert some trips into DB or you can insert them directly from DB.
-This API should be testing purposes
+<br> This API should be testing purposes

 ## Program's Output Example